-Welcome to BikeRadar’s buyer’s guide to mountain bike groupsets.
+BikeRadar’s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.
 A group, gruppo or groupset are all ways of describing the collection of parts that make up a bicycle’s drivetrain.

 The components include the shifters, crankset, bottom bracket, front and rear derailleurs, chain, and cassette.
 Brakes are sometimes included in component series, but for this article, we’re going to stick to the items that comprise the drivetrain.